vialab/TandemTable/README.md

 TandemTable is open source and licensed under [GPLv3](http://www.gnu.org/copyleft/gpl.html).
 See license.txt.

-**Caveat:**
+**Caveat 1:**You must enter your own Twitter, DiffBot, Bing Translator, flickr, and YouTube tokens, keys, secrets, client ids, etc. in Colours.java file.

+**Caveat 2:**
 I do not own most of the images used in the project.
 For example, the images used in the Picture Game activity are from [FreeDigitalPhotos.net](http://www.freedigitalphotos.net/).

-You must enter your own Twitter, DiffBot, Bing Translator, flickr, and YouTube tokens, keys, secrets, client ids, etc. in Colours.java file.